peakshift/bitcoin-ux/payments/_intro.md

 # Sending bitcoin

 One of the most common actions someone using your application would make is sending bitcoin.
 This may take place in a private space like their home, or on the busy streets.
-They may be making a payment to a retailer, sending to a known contact, or moving funds between their wallets.
+They may be making a payment to a retailer, sending bitcoin to a known contact, or moving it between their wallets.

-Which ever the case there are some things that are standard —
+What ever the reason for the payment, there are some standard inputs that they would be required to set.

 ## How do you get an address from the person you need to send to?
-The person or entity being paid would generate an address in their wallet.
-Since addresses are one time use, long, and unreadable, it is not practical for users to manually type or try to memorise.
-For this reason addresses or Bitcoin URIs are typically represented as a QR Code, or in plain text.
-This is typically received in text or QR form in some out of band communication method.
+The receiver of the payment needs to generates an address in their wallet and share with you.
+Since addresses are one time use, long, and unreadable it is usually communicated in text or QR Code form.

+Addresses can be published on a product checkout page, show on at a terminal for scanning at the physical store or shared in chat.

-You will need to consider what enviroment the application will be used in.
+You will need to consider what enviroment the application will be used in for payments.
 If you are paying a vendor at your local market you probably won't have their contact details to exchange an address via chat.
 So scanning a QR Code from the wallet to get their address would likely make more sense in this situation.

 Each time you need to send bitcoin, you will need to obtain a new address from whomever you are paying.

 ## Inputing the address

-The address should be copied or scanned to avoid mistakes, because as we learned the [push payments](#) structrue of bitcoin prevent you from being able to retrieve the funds yourself once sent.
-You would have to explicitly request the receiver to return the bitcoin, and if its gets accidently sent to an unknown entities address you can consider retriving the bitcoin an impossible task.
+The address should be copied or scanned to avoid mistakes, because as we learned the [push payments](#) structure of bitcoin prevent you from being able to retrieve the funds yourself once sent.
+You would have to explicitly request the receiver to return the bitcoin, and if its gets accidentally sent to an unknown entities address you can consider retrieving the bitcoin an impossible task.

 Mobile bitcoin applications often ask for camera access in order to be able to scan QR Codes.
 This is an effective way to transfer details required for a payment between two devices.
 Once the camera detects a valid address in the QR Code, it would auto fill the address if its valid.

+Since QR Codes are more suitable to exchange information between devices that are in close proximity to one another, when the only means of exchanging a address is through chat or email the user will need to paste it into the address field.

+It's possible to auto Auto-detecting and pasting an address in the clipboard are a what is in the clip

 In the event the payer and receiver are not in close proximity, have some contact with one another, for instance if they are using a text based form of communication the address or Bitcoin URI can be copied and pasted into the address field.